SimplySecurity/SimplyEmail/README.md

 ```python
 ./SimplyEmail.py -all -e cybersyndicates.com
 ```
-This will run ALL modules that are have API placed in the SimpleEmail.ini file and will run all non-API based modules.
+This will run ALL modules that are have API Key placed in the SimpleEmail.ini file and will run all non-API based modules.
 ### List Modules SimpleEmail
 ```
 root@vapt-kali:~/Desktop/SimplyEmail# ./SimplyEmail.py -l